 20. Enemy Mine, 1985

 Dennis Quaid is crash-landed on a planet with an alien (portrayed by Louis Gosset Jr.).
-Enemy Mine is a tender and beautiful tale of teamwork which tackles undertones of xenophobia.
+Enemy Mine is a tender and beautiful tale of teamwork that tackles undertones of xenophobia.

-An absolute must-watch if you are 80's or 90's kid.
+An absolute must-watch if you are the 80s or 90s kid.
 If you haven't seen it hang your head in shame!
 Forget the modern reboots, watch the glory and the beauty of the original characters.

 Merging man with machine, RoboCop explores how technology changes or even negates humanity.
-A surreal blend of cyberpunk, Frankenstein and action movie, this movie remains as the greatest statement of Verhoeven.
+A surreal blend of cyberpunk, Frankenstein, and action movies, this movie remains the greatest statement of Verhoeven.

 Tapping into our inner fears, this movie is one of the greatest science fiction movies ever made.
 Face and challenge your primeval brain.